PredDiff: Explanations and Interactions from Conditional Expectations: Shapley values

 \subsection{Shapley interaction index}

-We now move forward an consider how interaction are explicitly treated in the Shapley formalism.
-In \cite{lundberg2020local} the 'Shapley interaction index' is proposed, an interaction measure based on a game theory \cite{Fujimoto2006}.
+We now move forward and consider how interactions are explicitly treated in the Shapley formalism.
+In \cite{lundberg2020local} the 'Shapley Interaction Index' is proposed, an interaction measure based on a game theory \cite{Fujimoto2006}.
 It is given by

 for $i\neq j$